system-zero/system-zero/src/data/semantics/Language.md

   # String literal are delimeted by double quotes ('"') or back quotes ('`').

-  # Both are multi-line strings but the difference is that double qouted strings
+  # Both are multi-line strings but the difference is that double quoted strings
   # are subject for backslash substitution.

   # In that case the characters are interpeted like: